-It’s become a sort of tradition between my friends John and Crista (and me) that when we get together, we get an Irish Car Bomb.
+It’s become a sort of tradition with my friends John and Crista that, when we get together at a bar, we order the same drink every time.
 It started quite innocently.
 One night when we gathered locally so I could show them the charm of my hometown, we decided to check out the new bar in town.
-It was my old hang out of last summer, reincarnated as something different–that really isn’t any different.
+It was my old hang-out of last summer, reincarnated as something different–that really isn’t any different.
 Although the bartender was kind of cute.

-He recommended we get a round of Irish Car Bombs.
-Hard to believe but between the collective 60-plus years amongst us, none of us had had one before.
+The handsome young man behind the bar recommended we get a round of Irish Car Bombs.
+Hard to believe but between the collective 60-plus years among us, none of us had had done before.
 We were game!
-We waited patiently while the cutie behind the counter pulled 3 Guinnesses, then set up 3 shots beside them.
+We waited patiently while the cutie pulled 3 Guinnesses, then set up 3 shots beside them.
 With a *sink* then a *chug*, a new tradition was born.
 (I highly recommend only ordering this in bars that do not use plastic shot glasses, by the way…) Fair warning: some people are offended by the name of this drink.
 Order it at your own risk.

-The internet is full of car bomb cupcake recipes, reappearing at exactly this time of year for St. Patrick’s Day.
-I actually intended to prepare one of these very recipes after I tweaked my whoopie pie recipe a little for my own St. Patty’s Day post when inspiration struck–why not turn the whoopie pie into a car bomb?
+The internet is full of cupcake recipes based on this popular beverage, reappearing at exactly this time of year for St. Patrick’s Day.
+I actually intended to prepare one of these very recipes after I tweaked my whoopie pie recipe a little for my own St. Patty’s Day post.
+But then inspiration struck–why not turn the whoopie pie into a car bomb?
 Duh, winning!